-6.4 Do the courts in Sweden have the power to strike out part of a statement of case?
+6.4 Do the courts in Sweden have the power to strike out part of a statement of case or dismiss a case entirely?
 If so, in what circumstances?

 If the claimant's statement of case does not constitute a legal basis for the purported cause of action or if it is otherwise clear that the case is unfounded, the court may exercise its inherent discretion and give judgment.